Table Of Contents

 The human microbiome has been associated with mental health in some ways.
 For example, research has shown that individuals with a diverse microbiome are less likely to suffer from depression or anxiety.
 Additionally, people with microbiomes altered by antibiotics tend to have worse mental health outcomes than those without such alterations.

-A study in Japan also found that people who had the most diverse gut microbiome were less likely to develop mental illness than those with less diverse microbiomes.
+A study in Japan also found that people who had the most diverse gut microbiomes were less likely to develop mental illness than those with less diverse microbiomes.

 The connection between the human microbiome and mental health is not yet fully understood, but research suggests that it plays an essential role in our overall well-being.